-The results from our study indicate that muscarinic receptor stimulation induces a proinflammatory response of airway smooth muscle cells, and that the response induced by cigarette smoke extract is strongly enhanced.
-These results extend previous observations by others that have shown muscarinic receptor stimulation can induce IL-8 production by bronchial epithelial cells, and leukotriene B4 production by monocytes, macrophages and bronchial epithelial cells [6;8-10;27].
-Muscarinic receptor stimulation using carbachol was also previously shown to regulate pro-inflammatory gene transcription of IL-6, IL-8 and COX-2 induced by mechanical stimulation of airway smooth muscle strips [19].
+cigarette smoke extract is strongly enhanced.
+These results extend previous observations by others who have shown that muscarinic receptor stimulation can induce IL-8 production by bronchial epithelial cells, and leukotriene B4 production by monocytes, macrophages and bronchial epithelial cells [6, 8-10, 27].
+Muscarinic receptor stimulation using carbachol was also previously shown to regulate pro-inflammatory gene transcription of IL-6 and -8 and COX-2 induced by mechanical stimulation of airway smooth muscle strips [19].
 Our current findings confirm these studies and provide novel insights as we demonstrate a strong synergistic interaction with the response induced by cigarette smoke extract.
 Collectively, these findings indicate that muscarinic receptors are coupled to pro-inflammatory gene expression in several cell types involved in COPD pathogenesis.

-The results from our study indicate that methacholine synergy with CSE is primarily dependent on the muscarinic M_3 receptor subtype.
-Application of DAU 5884 or 4-DAMP in concentrations that are M_3 selective almost completely inhibited the synergy between methacholine and cigarette smoke extract, whereas the antagonist gallamine, applied in concentrations that are M_2 selective had no significant effect.
-It is clear therefore that the primary receptor subtype involved in synergy is the muscarinic M_3 receptor.
-This is further confirmed by our studies indicating that airway smooth muscle cells that lost expression of functional M_3 receptors in culture lack functional IL-6 and IL-8 responses to carbachol.
-The M_3 -dependent nature of this effect is in line with findings reported for IL-8 production in epithelial cells [27], and complements our previous findings that indicate that the M_3 receptor subtype is the primary receptor subtype involved in airway smooth muscle contraction and in cell proliferation induced by methacholine [23-25;28].
-Based on these findings, M_3 receptor subtype selectivity would appear an advantageous property of muscarinic receptor antagonists, especially since inhibition of M_2 autoreceptors on vagal nerve terminals is associated with enhanced acetylcholine release [3;29].
-Indeed, the 'kinetic' muscarinic M_3 selective properties of tiotropium have been viewed as beneficial and new muscarinic M_3 receptor selective antagonists are currently under development [30-34].
-Nonetheless, recent reports indicate that proliferative and pro-fibrotic responses of lung fibroblasts are mediated via muscarinic M_2 receptors and pertussis toxin sensitive $G{i/o}$ proteins [35;36].
+The results from our study indicate that methacholine synergy with cigarette smoke extract is primarily dependent on the muscarinic M3 receptor subtype.
+Application of DAU5884 or 4-DAMP in concentrations that are M3 selective almost completely inhibited the synergy between methacholine and cigarette smoke extract, whereas the antagonist gallamine, applied in concentrations that are M2 selective had no significant effect.
+It is clear therefore that the primary receptor subtype involved in synergy is the muscarinic M3 receptor.
+This is further confirmed by our studies indicating that airway smooth muscle cells that lost expression of functional M3 receptors in culture lack functional IL-6 and -8 responses to carbachol.
+The M3-dependent nature of this effect is in line with findings reported for IL-8 production in epithelial cells [27], and complements our previous findings that indicate that the M3 receptor subtype is the primary receptor subtype involved in airway smooth muscle contraction and in cell proliferation induced by methacholine [23-25, 28].
+Based on these findings, M3 receptor subtype selectivity would appear to be an advantageous property of muscarinic receptor antagonists, especially since inhibition of M2 autoreceptors on vagal nerve terminals is associated with enhanced acetylcholine release [3, 29].
+Indeed, the "kinetic" muscarinic M3 selective properties of tiotropium have been viewed as beneficial and new muscarinic M3 receptor selective antagonists are currently under development [30-34].
+Nonetheless, recent reports indicate that proliferative and pro-fibrotic responses of lung fibroblasts are mediated via muscarinic M2 receptors and pertussis toxin sensitive Gi/o proteins [35, 36].
 Therefore it is clear that to clarify the benefits and negative aspects of muscarinic receptor subtype selectivity requires future study.

-Our study was performed using both primary airway smooth muscle cells and several immortalized airway smooth muscle cell lines.
-The immortalized smooth muscle cells retained expression of the muscarinic M3 receptor and the capacity to regulate IL-8 secretion in concert with cigarette smoke, whereas the primary cells lost M3 receptor expression in culture as well as their capacity to produce IL-8 in response to muscarinic receptor activation.
-The immortalized cells also retain the capacity to respond to contractile agonists (calcium signaling), the capacity for induction of contractile proteins, and the capacity to proliferate upon stimulation with growth factors [20;37].
-These aspects make the immortalized cell lines a well suited model to study the role of muscarinic M3 receptors in physiological responses of airway smooth muscle cells in vitro.
+Our study was performed using both primary airway smooth muscle cells and several immortalised airway smooth muscle cell lines.
+The immortalised smooth muscle cells retained expression of the muscarinic M3 receptor and the capacity to regulate IL-8 secretion in concert with cigarette smoke, whereas the primary cells lost M3 receptor expression in culture as well as their capacity to produce IL-8 in response to muscarinic receptor activation.
+The immortalised cells also retain the capacity to respond to contractile agonists (calcium signalling), the capacity for induction of contractile proteins, and the capacity to proliferate upon stimulation with growth factors [20, 37].
+These aspects make the immortalised cell lines a well-suited model with which to study the role of muscarinic M3 receptors in physiological responses of airway smooth muscle cells in vitro.
 However, translation of our results to intact organ systems, in vivo models and clinical studies is necessary to confirm the functional interaction of acetylcholine with cigarette smoke in patients.